jiaohehu/NPreview/DOC-blocks.md

 The first two blocks are paragraph blocks.
 The third block is a 'math' fenced block.
 A paragraph block typically consists of only a single paragraph.
 But a fenced block can have multiple paragraphs.
-It has a familiar appearance as a "python" code block in a Markdown document, in which case one or more paragraphs are surrounded by a pair of triple backquotes, and a name describing the programming language such as "python" is attached to the right of the first fence.
-But Nitrile expands the concept of a "python" code block and allows for the contents between the fences to be interpreted in many different ways.
+It has a familiar appearance as a "python" block in a Markdown document, in which case one or more paragraphs are surrounded by a pair of triple backquotes, and a name describing the programming language such as "python" is attached to the right of the first fence.

+    ``` python
+    import whois
+    data = raw_input("Enter a domain: ")
+    w = whois.whois(data)
+    print w
+    ```

+But Nitrile expands the concept of a "python" block and allows for the contents between the fences to be interpreted in many different ways.
 For example, when the name 'math' appear next to the first fence, the lines between the fences are considered LATEX math expressions.